 Funds are available to help pay transportation expenses for PSEO students whose families are at or below the poverty level, as determined by the federal government to participate in PSEO courses on college campuses View Postsecondary Enrollment Options Mileage Reimbursement Program Instructions.
 If you have any questions regarding the mileage reimbursement for low-income students' participation in the Postsecondary, Open Enrollment and Charter School Enrollment Options Programs, contact Kelly Wosika at 651-582-8855.

-Students may take PSEO courses on a full or part-time basis.
+Most PSEO courses are only open to high school students during their junior and senior year, with each participating college and university setting their own requirements for enrollment into the PSEO courses and programs.
+Students may take PSEO courses on a full- or part-time basis, beginning in their junior year of high school.
 For full-time PSEO students who begin in their junior year, it is possible to graduate from high school with enough college credits for an Associate’s Degree.

-Interested students who are enrolled in a district or an American Indian-controlled tribal contract school should contact the eligible postsecondary institution to find out what Career and Technical Education courses they offer and what the application process is at their college.
-Find the college that offers the career and technical programs you are interested in on the Minnesota State College and University (MnSCU) site.
+Interested students who are enrolled in a district or an American Indian-controlled tribal contract school should contact the eligible postsecondary institution to find out what Career and Technical Education courses are offered and what the application process is at that institution.
+Find the college that offers the career and technical programs you are interested in on the Minnesota State Colleges and Universities (MnSCU) site.